George Lombard: Personal life

 George's late mother, Posy Lombard, of Weston, Massachusetts, who died in a car accident with his grandfather at the wheel when he was 10 years old, was a noted white civil rights activist and associate of Dr. Martin Luther King Jr. The Civil Rights Movement Archive lists Posy Lombard on its In Memory page.
 His maternal grandfather taught at the Harvard Business School for 41 years and was the school's former senior dean and professor of human relations.

+Lombard has two sons, George Jr. and Jacob, who are both athletes.
+George Jr. was drafted in the first round of the 2023 MLB draft by the New York Yankees with whom he signed.